-The Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management Plan is needed as a strategic tool to plot the course of trail management in the coming years.
-Plan recommendations are based on an analysis of existing access points, trails, the park environment and resources, land ownership and status, and current and anticipated trends in recreational use.
-The plan identifies management objectives and establishes guidelines for the future use and development of trails in KBSP and KBSWP.
-The primary purposes of this plan are to provide:
+- The Kachemak Bay State Park and Kachemak Bay State Wilderness Park Trail Management 2 - 3 Plan is needed as a strategic tool to plot the course of trail management in the coming years. - 4 It is based on an analysis of existing access points, trails, the park environment and resources, - 5 land ownership and status, and current and anticipated trends in recreational use.
+The plan - 6 identifies management objectives and establishes guidelines for the future use and - development of trails in KBSP and KBSWP.
+The primary purposes of this plan are to

+8 provide:

-- A trail system which allows for optimum recreational use of the area while protecting the natural resources of the park. - A consistent set of principles and policies for trail management. - A basis for future funding. - A roadmap for the trail building and maintenance efforts. - A trail system that is user friendly and safe.
+- A trail system which allows for optimum recreational use of the area while protecting the natural resources of the park. - A consistent set of principles and policies for trail management. - 13 • A basis for future funding. - A roadmap for the trail building and maintenance efforts. - A trail system that is hiker friendly and safe.